top of page

 • Think about storage: Decluttering improves both function and appearance.
 Not only is Fritz a contractor he's a licensed therapist.
 Gretchen is great at helping with the decluttering process, we'll get you to the finish line.

 • Hire professionals when needed: Designers and contractors bring expertise that can save time and stress.
 But skipping design and just using a contractor can be costly and stressful as they only do what you tell them to do.
-Book a consultation if you're not 100percent sure of the direction the project is going.

 Final Thoughts